urbit/urbit.org-reloaded/content/community/grants-and-bounties/bitcoin-node-json-rpc-api-part-3.md

 * Submit your code as a PR to the [btc-node-grant](https://github.com/urbit/urbit/tree/btc-node-grant) branch of the `urbit` repo in form of a `.hoon` file.
 * You have 45 days from the time of approval to complete this bounty.

+## Milestones

+### Your PR is merged
+1 stars
+Your PR containing all the relevant code updates is accepted and merged.